percona/pmm/docs/troubleshoot/dbaas/operator_issues.md

 Once the install plan is approved OLM will create a corresponding ClusterServiceVersion automatically and install the operator.

-During this process the following steps might go wrong
+During this process the following steps might go wrong:
+{.power-number}

 1. Subscription was not created
 2. Install plan was not created